 YouTube SEO: How to train your dog

-‘Dog’ is a very generic keyword, so it will be difficult to rank for.
+‘Dog’ is a generic keyword, so it will be difficult to rank for.
 Image credit: Jamie Street

 Other popular video categories are tutorials, product reviews, and experiences with services such as travel video blogs that rate hotels and resorts.